barryross/4d-react/README.md

+## Overview

+This is my website for my freelance development & consulting business, http://www.4d-media.com

+It is a React app based off of Create React App, and the data is populated from a Node.js backend built with <a href="https://keystonejs.com/">Keystone.js</a>

-## Future Refactoring
+## Technologies Used

+- HTML5
+- CSS3
+- React
+- Semantic UI

+## Ideas for future refactoring

-- Leverage more refactor CSS and markup to reduce custom css and make better use of Semantic-UI components/classes
+- Make better use of Semantic-UI components/classes and reduce amount of custom CSS
 - Make CTA component dynamic and accept props for content and button
-- Consistent use of media query mixin or standard media query syntax
+- Ensure consistent use of media query mixin over standard media query syntax
-## Header

-## About

-## Services

-## Testimonials

-## Contact

-## Timeline